remarkablegames/linkit/README.md

 🔴 Linkit is a puzzle where you connect the dots.

-This game was made for [Gamedev.js Jam 2024](https://itch.io/jam/gamedevjs-2024), where the theme was `power`.
+This game was made for [Gamedev.js Jam 2024](https://itch.io/jam/gamedevjs-2024), which the theme was `power`.

 Play the game on: